-If your reticulation system is fed from mains scheme water then it should be plumbed in about a metre towards the house from your water meter.
+If your reticulation system is fed from mains scheme water then in the majority of Perth reticulation systems it will be plumbed in about a metre towards the house from the water meter.
 This is called a plumbers reticulation “cut-in”.
 Normally where it tees off from the mains water feed to the house you will find a mechanical isolation valve then a master solenoid valve that operates conjunctionally with each further solenoid valve.
 Sometimes the valve is just buried unprotected with no cover, sometimes the master solenoid valve has a square green lid but most commonly it has a round green lid either flush with the surface or buried 100 to 300mm under the surface.
-If you find an isolating ball valve or gate valve then normally just downstream of that is the master solenoid valve.
-This isolating valve is used to shut off mains water to the reticulation, but not to the house, and allows repair work on the reticulation to be carried out without shutting of the water meter.
+If you find an isolating ball valve or gate valve then, normally, just downstream of that is the master solenoid valve.

 There will be at least one further solenoid valve for each station or zone run by your reticulation controller.
 Most Perth retic systems have the solenoid valves in groups.
 One group or manifold for the front yard and one for the back.
 Normally these will be on the same side of the property as the water meter.
 Sometimes the solenoids are spaced separately along the main line front to rear as in the plan shown.
 Remember though, if the reticulation is fed from a bore there may be 2 or 3 solenoid valves joined together to run at the same time.